Miguel Pedro: Club career

 Born in Porto, Miguel Pedro began his professional career in the second division, playing two seasons each with S.C.
 Salgueiros and C.D.
 Aves, both in the north.
 In the summer of 2006 he moved to the Primeira Liga with Académica de Coimbra, making his competition debut on 28 August in a 1–1 away draw against Vitória F.C. and finishing his debut campaign with 26 games and two goals, as the Students maintained their division status.

 In the following years, Miguel Pedro continued to be regularly played at Académica, although rarely as a starter.
-Also brought from the bench, he scored against FC Porto on 25 October 2009, but in a 2–3 away defeat; the following month he was sold to Anorthosis Famagusta FC in Cyprus, for three-and-a-half years and a €100,000 transfer fee.
+Also brought from the bench, he scored against FC Porto on 25 October 2009, but in a 2–3 away defeat; the following month he was sold to Anorthosis Famagusta F.C. in Cyprus, for three-and-a-half years and a €100,000 transfer fee.

 However, Anorthosis did not pay the solidarity contribution tax to Salgueiros and Aves, and both clubs requested arbitration from the FIFA Dispute Resolution Chamber, eventually being ordered to pay.
 For 2010–11, Miguel Pedro was loaned to fellow First Division side Ermis Aradippou FC.

 In July 2011, Miguel Pedro returned to his country, signing a two-year contract with C.D.
 Feirense who had just promoted to the top level.